seanredmond/heniautos/guide/calendar-equations.md

 * **<Mou> 14 = [IX] 2 = DOY 310**
 * **<Ski> 29 = [X] 37 = DOY 383**

-Among the `calendar-equations` collations, this is #155, with the counts and partitions: `FFHH FFFFHH HH`, `LLL LSSSS S`.
+Among the `calendar-equation` collations, this is #155, with the counts and partitions: `FFHH FFFFHH HH`, `LLL LSSSS S`.
 Far from assuming a regular alternation of festival months, it assumes that "the months Mounichion, Thargelion, and Skirophion were each of 29 days duration."

 ![324/3 BCE](img/pritchett-year-336-2.png)